Min(d)ing the President: A text analytic approach to measuring tax news: Abstract

 \section{Abstract}

-Economic agents react contemporaneously to signals about future tax policy changes.
+Economic agents react to signals about future tax policy changes.
 Consequently, estimating their macroeconomic effects requires identification of such signals.
 We propose a novel text analytic approach for transforming textual information into an economically meaningful time series.
-We apply our method to create a tax news measure from all publicly available post-war communications of U.S. presidents.
-We find that our measure predicts direction and size of (exogenous) future tax changes and contains signals not present in previously considered (narrative) measures of tax changes.
-We find that tax news triggers a significant yet delayed response in output.
+Using this method, we create a tax news measure from all publicly available post-war communications of U.S. presidents.
+Our measure predicts the direction and size of future tax changes and contains signals not present in previously considered (narrative) measures of tax changes.
+We investigate the effects of tax news and find that, for long anticipation horizons, pre-implementation effects lead initially to contractions in output.